 It might still snow at higher altitudes, but flowers start to bring color to the lava fields and mossy landscape.
 With a good balance of daylight and darkness, it’s a great month to maximize your trip.
 Go on thrilling adventures during the day and spend your nights chasing the Northern Lights.

-As the conditions start to get better after the winter, it’s also a great time to visit Iceland on a road trip.
-With fewer visitors before the summer vacations, you’ll have more attractions to yourself and there’ll be less traffic on the roads.
+As the conditions start to get better post-winter, it’s also a great time to visit Iceland on a road trip.
+With fewer visitors ahead of summer, you may have many attractions entirely to yourself, with less traffic on the roads.

 And these are just some of the reasons why visiting Iceland in April is a good idea.
 Keep reading for more.